StefanScherer/docker-windows-azure/README.md

 This template will deploy and configure a Windows Server 2016 TP4 core VM instance with Windows Server Containers and Docker Engine.
 These items are performed by the template:

-- Deploy the TP4 Windows Server Container Image.
+* Deploy the TP4 Windows Server Container Image
+* Run the Docker Engine
-- Create inbound network security group rules for RDP, WinRM and Docker.
+* Open Ports for RDP, WinRM (HTTPS) and Docker (HTTPS).
-- Create inbound Windows Firewall rule for Docker (custom script extensions).
+* Install additional Docker tools:
+  * Docker Compose 1.5.2
+  * Docker Machine 0.5.6

 Windows Server 2016 TP4 and Windows Server Container are in an early preview release and are not production ready and or supported.